scanonimo/ValidationRulesToInputAttributes/README.md

 https://laracasts.com/discuss/channels/code-review/transform-validation-rules-into-inputs-with-their-attributes

-If my code is a little hard to read, please check my tests and commit sequence, were I try to justify the purpose of every line in my code.
+If my code is a little hard to read, please check my tests and commit sequence, where I try to justify the purpose of every line in my code.
 Especially BlueprintsFactoryTest.

 Copyright (c) 2023, Ariel Del Valle Lozano <arielenterdev@gmail.com>